mungaiDaniel/stackoverflow-lite-UI/README.md

 The login page allows a user to gain access to an application by entering their username and password that has already registerd

+### 3. page to add a question

+platform whereby user can add a question